Who Are We?

 We use the skills and talents that we have developed in past decades and keep an eye out for what is new on the horizon.

-We meet on the 1st Monday of the month at 1pm for discussion and guest speakers.
+We meet on the 1st Monday of the month at 1pm for discussion and, sometimes, guest speakers.
 This takes place at “Rose Cottage”, 7 Rose Street, Wyong.
+During the pandemic we only met for picnics outdoors, but from July 2021, we should be back at Rose Cottage for regular meetings.

-We look forward to new members joining, continued learning and the formation of new friendships.
+We look forward to new members joining and forming new friendships.

 You might also be interested in: